-The first 5 years in a child’s life play an important role to build a solid foundation of our child’s future because during these years, the development proceeds at a pace exceeding that of any other phase life.
-It is during this time where the brain of a child reaches its dramatic growth and the child cognitive development capacity grows rapidly.
-Thus it is our job as adults to make sure what happens in those 5 first years really takes into account in shaping our child future.
+The first 5 years in a child’s life play an important role to build a solid foundation for our child’s future because, during these years, the development proceeds at a pace exceeding that of any other phase of life.
+It is during this time where the brain of a child reaches its dramatic growth and the child’s cognitive development capacity grows rapidly.
+Thus it is our job as adults to make sure what happens in those 5 first years really takes into account in shaping our child’s future.

-Our program is aimed for 1 year (walker) to 6 years old children and designed to provide a solid foundation in the first 5 years of their life and develop children emotionally, socially, physically, cognitively and spiritually.
+Our program is aimed at 1 year (walker) to 6 years old children and designed to provide a solid foundation in the first 5 years of their life and develop children emotionally, socially, physically, cognitively, and spiritually.

 Malcolm X (1925 – 1965)

-Our curriculum is developed with an understanding that every child is unique and varies physically, socially and intellectually due to his/her age as well as experiences.
-We combine some meaningful and real life related subject areas into one unit of study in a form of biweekly theme.
-By using theme as unit of study, we help to motivate children to learn to investigate interesting ideas come from their real life from different perspectives.
+Our curriculum is developed with an understanding that every child is unique and varies physically, socially, and intellectually due to his/her age as well as experiences.
+We combine some meaningful and real-life related subject areas into one unit of study in a form of a weekly theme.
+By using a theme as a unit of study, we help to motivate children to learn to investigate interesting ideas that come from their real-life from different perspectives.